 It’s difficult to judge which actor is better: Rea or Sutherland.

-Sutherland, who won a Golden Globe for his effort in “Citizen X,” is pitch perfect as the militia commander who has to work the labyrinth of bureaucracy and the political realities of the Soviet Union throughout the investigation.
+- Sutherland, who won the first of his two Golden Globes for “Citizen X,” is pitch perfect as the militia commander who has to work the labyrinth of bureaucracy and the political realities of the Soviet Union throughout the investigation.
 He is wonderfully aloof and distant most times as he projects the façade his position requires, but he does also show a human side and is the reason the investigation can get to the point of identifying the killer.
 Sutherland was also World War II’s only hippie in “Kelly’s Heroes” (click here for my review) as well being the original “Hawkeye Pierce” in the “MASH” movie (that’s the title; the asterisks were added on movie posters).
 He also did terrific work in another supremely dark drama “Panic” with the equally impressive William H. Macy (click here for my review) and has been recently in the “Hunger Games” franchise.
 His other Globe came for “Path to War” and he’s been nominated five other times including for “MASH” and the weepy, overrated snifflebag “Ordinary People.”

-- Oscar nominee (not for this one) Rea is also flawless as the dogged and usually exhausted forensics expert turned detective.
-He has the “I’m doomed” hangdog look of middle-level bureaucrats everywhere in the Soviet Union of the time.
+- Oscar nominee (not for this one) Rea is also flawless as he plays the dogged and usually exhausted forensics expert turned detective.
+He has the “I’m doomed” hangdog look of middle-level bureaucrats everywhere in the Soviet Union down to perfection.
 He is continually caught between a rock and a hard place by having to deal with being ignored and seeing his investigation turned into a joke to appease political sensibilities.
-Although Rea was nominated for an Oscar for “The Crying Game,” I believe he does a much better job here.
+Although Rea was nominated for “The Crying Game,” I believe he does a much better job here.
 Rea was nearly as good playing a similar-styled cop in “V for Vendetta” (click here for my review).

-Not far behind is DeMunn as the serial killer.
+- Not far behind Sutherland and Rea is DeMunn as the serial killer.
 He projects the lonely, depressed and psychotic behavior of his character as if he was teaching a class on how to act like a deranged serial killer (watch this one Christian Bale and you would have gotten some tips for “American Psycho”).
 DeMunn, who was nominated for an Emmy for “Citizen X,” has played a number of eclectic characters in his career of five decades including “The Green Mile” and as a right-wing conspirator in “Betrayed” (click here for my review).
 He also played a corporate executive in “Barbarians at the Gate” (click here for my review) in another HBO production.

-Max von Sydow plays “Dr. Alexandr Bukhanovsky,” who is the psychiatrist who gives a profile of the killer to aid the authorities.
+- Two-time Oscar nominee Max von Sydow plays “Dr. Alexandr Bukhanovsky,” who is the psychiatrist who gives a profile of the killer to aid the authorities.
 It is a common technique in the U.S., but this as a first in the former Soviet Union.
 Von Sydow is quiet and intellectually curious as his character demands and he is so smooth that you marvel at his talent.
 Von Sydow was a great killer in “Three Days of the Condor” with Robert Redford (click here for my review) as was also in “Brass Target,” a film that espouses that U.S. Gen. George Patton was murdered after World War II ended (and didn’t die from injuries in a crash).
 BTW, you haven’t heard about the films for which von Sydow was nominated.

-You’d swear Joss Ackland came right from a Moscow sound stage to play the overbearing and menacing Communist ideologue “Bondarchuk,” but you’d be wrong.
+- You’d swear Joss Ackland came right from a Moscow sound stage to play the overbearing and menacing Communist ideologue “Bondarchuk,” but you’d be wrong.
 Ackland is described on IMDb.com as a “distinguished English actor” and he has acting credits stretching back to 1949.
 As the imperious official, Ackland is in the right company of actors to give a perfect performance.
 He also does a nice job when confronted with the fact that he’s keeping a young man in an apartment in another city while overseeing the oppression of homosexuals in Rostov.
-Ackland has also been in “The Hunt for Red October” (click here for my review) and was in “The Mighty Ducks” and “Lethal Weapon 2.”
+Ackland played a different Soviet official in “The Hunt for Red October” (click here for my review) and was in “The Mighty Ducks” and “Lethal Weapon 2.”